infuerno/alfredinary/readme.md

 ## Use

-1. Open up Alfred and type "Alfredinary".
-Or just begin typing "Alfredi..", or "Alf..." + <kbd>Enter</kbd>
+1. Open Alfred and type "sc".
+Optionally specify the filename to be used for the public url on Cloudinary e.g. "sc network-layers-diagram".
+A random 6 letter suffix will automatically be appended e.g. network-layers-diagram-fyihys.png.

 <img width="701" alt="Alfred" src="https://cloud.githubusercontent.com/assets/307676/19521683/c3a6a33c-9614-11e6-9b4b-b537807d1135.png">